xinranxiao/meteor-spotify-web-api/README.md

 3) Your `access_token` will expire at some point.
 ```
 // Just refresh the token and manually deal with the response.
-var response = spotifyApi.refreshAccessToken(); // response contains the new access_token and the new expire_in
+// response contains the new access_token and the new expire_in
+var response = spotifyApi.refreshAccessToken();

-// Refresh the access token, update the current instance with the token, and update the user's credentials as well.
+// Refresh the access token, update the current instance with the token,
+// and update the user's credentials as well.
 spotifyApi.refreshAndUpdateAccessToken(); // All done here.
 ```